Chenyb939/ProteinOpt/README.md

 ## How to Use

 ProteinOpt can be thought of as a two-step pipeline.
 In the initial step, users can utilize three classic Rosetta protocols to find seed residue(s), including point mutation scanning, RosettaVIP (Void Identification and Packing), and Supercharge.
-Besides, users can also manually specify seed residues as input.
+Besides, users can also manually specify seed residue(s) as input.
 In the second step, ProteinOpt applies the mutation cluster protocol to further refine the conformation of the protein.

 To utilize ProteinOpt effectively, follow these steps:
 1. Initial step
    Start by running the `stab_dp.py` script.
-This script is responsible for processing input files and generating the necessary files required for running ProteinOpt:
+This script is responsible for processing input files and generating the necessary files required for running

+2. Find seed residue(s):
    ```bash
    usage: python stab_dp.py [--job_name] [--input_file] [--target_chain] [--node] [--ntasks] [--num] [--top_pm_num] [--in_site] [--super_method] [--super_target]